vikramshinde12/project-demo-infra/README.md

 # project-demo-infra
 The repository is for sample infrastructure.

-1. Create Infrastructure using Terraform
+## Create Infrastructure using Terraform

-2. Create Project
+1. Create Project
-3. Create SA, Assign the roles: Editor and download key as terraform.json
+2. Create SA, Assign the roles: Editor and download key as terraform.json
-4. Create a bucket for Terraform state
+3. Create a bucket for Terraform state
+4. Create Slack Webhook URL
 5. Update the configfile as per environment

 ```